umogal/CCF-Detector/README.md

 ### License:

 ### Legal :
-This project is an independent, open-source academic tool created for educational and research purposes.
-It is not affiliated with, endorsed by, or associated with Visa, Mastercard, or any other payment network.

 The software is intended solely for offline experimentation, learning, and demonstration.
 It is not designed for production environments or real financial transaction processing.

-The design of this project references general security concepts inspired by PCI-DSS principles for educational study of payment systems and fintech technologies and AI/ML in general.
+Educational open-source project for offline payment card number validation and experimentation.
+Not affiliated with Visa, Mastercard, or any payment network.
+Designed with reference to general PCI-DSS security concepts for learning purposes only.